 - See contemporary works of art at the Museum Es Baluard.

 - Shop until you drop at the shops on Jaime III.

 Portixol is located on the eastern edge of Palma de Mallorca.
 It is best known for its spectacular curved bay that is home to restaurants and bars.
-This charming neighbourhood not only boasts some of the best views in the city, but it’s where you can enjoy an array of delicious seafood.
+This charming neighborhood not only boasts some of the best views in the city, but it’s where you can enjoy an array of delicious seafood.

-This is our top choice for where to stay for families visiting Palm.
+This is our top choice for where to stay for families visiting Palma.
 This former gipsy district and fishing village is home to two beautiful golden sand beaches.
 Here you and your family can enjoy a day of basking in the sun and frolicking in the sand at this Mallorcan oasis near the city.

 Things to See and Do in Portixol